 Alternatives to Wood Log Siding

-Wood log siding consists of either pine or cedar log siding.
+Wood log siding consists of either pine or cedar.
 Other log siding materials include vinyl, concrete, and steel.

 Vinyl Log Siding